• Skip to primary navigation

 What are the best foods to eat for Christmas?

 Popular foods in the US for Christmas are ham or prime rib, mashed potatoes, salad, green beans or brussels sprouts, rolls, and dessert.
-A ham steak is a great option if you're cooking for one this Christmas.
-It's small and cooks quickly.
+A ham steak is an easy option if you're cooking for one this Christmas.

 • Ham: Ham and Swiss Sliders, swap into Gnocchi Carbonara or Lemony Carbonara.